albiberto/usb-detector/README.md

        eventsService.OnInserted(sender, args);
    };
    ```
-3. Now if we run the worker and try to plug and unplug USB stick from PC when che see "{SERIAL_NUMBER} USB inserted" message in console.
+3. Now if we run the worker and try to plug and unplug the USB stick from the PC we shall see the message "{SERIAL_NUMBER} USB inserted" in console.

 ### Add SignalR Hub
-now we have a SignalR hub, when client can connect, to worker.
+Now we need to add a SignalR hub were the client can connect to the worker.
 To do this follow the next steps:
 1. Install package:
    ```dotnet add package Microsoft.AspNetCore.SignalR --version 1.1.0```
 2. Add new interface called IUsbHub inside Abstract folder